khiner/flowgrid_old/README.md

 `git clone --recurse-submodules https://github.com/khiner/sound-machine.git`

-### Building
+### Building and Loading

-Although this project is built using the JUCE framework, I use Intellij's CLion editor and don't often update the Projucer project to reflect the current development state.
+This project is built using the JUCE framework.
+I use Intellij's CLion editor, and occasionally rebuild the Projucer project to reflect the current development state.
+However, this project should always be in a state where it can easily be rebuilt with the Projucer.

-Thus, the only way of building and modifying I would recommend is to import the project located in the `Builds` directory into CLion.
+#### Loading in CLion

+In CLion, import the project located in the `Builds` directory.
+(You should be able to do this at any time without rebuilding with Projucer.)

+#### Building with Projucer

+As mentioned above, this is done occasionally, only to keep the project current with the latest JUCE framework and ecosystem.
+All development is done in CLion.

+* Open the Projucer application (tested with Projucer v5.4.5)
+* Click "Open Existing Project"
+* Select `sound-machine.jucer` at the root of this repo
+* Make sure the File Exporter is up-to-date with the current state of the project
+  - Select "File Exporter" in the left pane
+  - Right-click the top-level `Source` directory
+  - Select "Delete" in the right-click dropdown
+  - Click the "+" button in the lower-right of the "File Exporter" pane
+  - Select "Add Existing Files..." in the dropdown
+  - Select the `Source` directory at the root of this repo
+* Under "Selected exporter" dropdown, select CLion
+* Hit the CLion logo to build the project and open CLion

 ### App settings file